Sales says: “There’s a LOT of copy on the website. I’d rather have less copy and drive visitors to Contact Us to learn more.”

 Each of your visitors can be in different buying stages.
 At any point in time, visitors to your website include:

-- “A” leads – those visitors ready to talk to a salesperson today, but always the smallest group.
+- “A” leads – those visitors ready to buy or talk to a salesperson today, but always the smallest group.

-- “B” leads — those actively looking for a solution, but may not want to talk to a salesperson – they’re looking to see what’s out there, and trying to narrow down their potential vendor list.
+- “B” leads — those actively looking for a solution, but may not want to talk to a salesperson or be ready to buy today.
+They’re looking to see what’s out there, and trying to narrow down their potential vendor list.
 If this audience doesn’t get their questions answered on your website, they’ll probably just move on to your competitors’ websites.
 It’s too early in the process for them to want to take the time to talk to a particular company — they’re still researching options.

 - “C” leads — the “sightseers.”
 These visitors may want to learn more, but aren’t actively searching for a solution today.
 Similar to “B” leads, they won’t bother contacting you if they have questions.

-To capture contact information from the widest group of visitors, you need offers that meet visitor needs at their various buying stages.
+To capture contact information from the widest group of visitors, you need Lead Generation Offers that meet visitor needs at their various buying stages.

 o These visitors want to know what your solution can do – so they can decide whether to put your company on the potential vendor list or not.